-Because the volume and character of night operations is changing, the Board may wish to consider adjusting the Airport's approach.
-Any discussion of measures relating to noise abatement must consider the regulatory framework.
-Earlier this year, outside legal counsel Peter Kirsch briefed ACAT on that framework.
+Because the volume and character of night operations is changing, the Board should consider adjusting the Airport's approach.
+Any discussion of measures relating to noise abatement must consider the regulatory framework, on which outside legal counsel Peter Kirsch briefed ACAT in 2014.
 Mandatory rules must meet the formidable requirements of Part 161 of the Federal Aviation Regulations.
-23 In 2006, ACAT studied whether the Airport should undertake the effort, and concluded that the cost would be very high, while the likelihood of success was very low.
-24 Since that study, the regulatory landscape has remained largely the same and no airport has succeeded in leaping the regulatory hurdle, although several have tried.
-ACAT therefore did not consider measures to restrict access to the Airport.
-A mandatory curfew is not proposed.
-Instead, ACAT recommends that the Airport refine and supplement its current voluntary programs and outreach efforts such that they reach all populations.
+In 2006, ACAT studied whether the Airport should undertake the effort, and concluded that the cost would be